Yung Joc: 2005–2006: New Joc City

-Hustlenomics (2007–2009)
+2007–2009: Hustlenomics

-Robinson 's next album, Hustlenomics, was released in 2007, with the singles "Coffee Shop" (featuring The-Dream and Gorilla Zoe) and "Bottle Poppin'" (featuring Gorilla Zoe).
+Robinson's next album, Hustlenomics, was released in 2007, with the singles "Coffee Shop" (featuring The-Dream and Gorilla Zoe) and "Bottle Poppin'" (featuring Gorilla Zoe).
 Hustlenomics sold 69,000 copies in its first week of release, debuting at number three on the Billboard 200.
-As of April 2009, it had sold approximately 197,000 copies according to Nielsen Soundscan.
-In 2007, Robinson was featured "Lookin Boy", a song by his protégés and label signees, hip hop group Hotstylz.
-In 2008, Robinson was featured in the hit singles on "Get Like Me" by David Banner, "So Fly" by Slim and "Beep" by Bobby V. In 2009, he was featured on Day26 single "Imma Put It on Her".
+As of April 2009, it had sold approximately 197,000 copies, according to Nielsen Soundscan.

+In 2007, Robinson was featured on "Lookin Boy", a song by his protégés and label signees, hip hop group Hotstylz.
+In 2008, Robinson was featured on the hit singles "Get Like Me" by David Banner, "So Fly" by Slim, and "Beep" by Bobby V. In 2009, he was featured on Day26 single "Imma Put It on Her".
 Robinson released a mixtape entitled Grind Flu for free on his label Swagg Team Entertainment on August 11, 2009.

-Mr. Robinson's Neighborhood (2010–2014)
+2010–2014: Mr. Robinson's Neighborhood

-Robinson released his first single from the album Mr. Robinson's Neighborhood entitled "Yeah Boy" in 2010.
-They have also shot & released the music video for the single.
+Robinson released his first single from the album Mr. Robinson's Neighborhood, "Yeah Boy", in 2010.
+A music video for the single was also released.

 On October 7, 2012, RCA Music Group announced it was disbanding J Records along with Arista Records and Jive Records.
 With the shutdown, Robinson (and all other artists previously signed to these three labels) were to release his future material (including Mr. Robinson's Neighborhood) on the RCA Records brand.

-On March 18, 2014, Robinson released his first official single entitled "I Got Bitches" from his upcoming third album.
-On September 11, 2014, Robinson released his second single from his upcoming album entitled "Features" featuring former collaborator & singer T-Pain.
+On March 18, 2014, Robinson released his first official single, "I Got Bitches", from his upcoming third album.
+On September 11, 2014, he released his second single from his upcoming album, "Features", featuring former collaborator and singer T-Pain.

 Other ventures

 Swagg Team Entertainment

 In 2010, Robinson formed a new record label through Jive Records, called Swagg Team Entertainment, after a widely publicized lawsuit with Block Entertainment and Bad Boy South.
 Robinson spoke about the lawsuit and his relationship with Diddy in an interview in 2015.

-Swagg Team Entertainment saw their debut from Chicago rap group Hotstylz; with their first single "Lookin Boy".
-It also saw the debut from Dallas rap group GS Boyz; their first single being "Stanky Legg".
+Swagg Team Entertainment saw their debut from Chicago rap group Hotstylz, with their first single, "Lookin Boy".
+It also saw the debut from Dallas rap group GS Boyz; their first single was "Stanky Legg".